Khitan (circumcision): Shīa Islam

+Alevism

+While most Alevis living in Turkey have been circumcised due to social pressure, the new generation of modern Alevis reject the practice viewing it as unnecessary.

 Procedure

+Circumcisions are usually carried out in health facilities or hospitals, and performed by trained medical practitioners.
+The circumciser can be either male or female, and is not required to be a Muslim but must be medically trained.
 There is no fixed age for circumcision in Islam, and the age when boys get circumcised, and the procedures used, tends to change across countries, cultures, families, and time.
 In some Muslim-majority countries, circumcision is performed on Muslim boys after they have learned to recite the whole Quran from start to finish.

-Circumcisions are usually carried out in health facilities or hospitals, and performed by trained medical practitioners.
-The circumciser can be either male or female, and is not required to be a Muslim.